ZELUS93/Computer_Vision_Journey/README.md

 # Sections:
 ## Basics of Computer Vision and OpenCV
-The Goal of Image Manipulation and Processing is to learn some of the basics of image processing such as blurring inages, understanding image morphology, geometric transforms and image histograms.
+The Goal of Image Manipulation and Processing is to learn some of the basics of image processing such as blurring images, understanding image morphology, geometric transforms and image histograms.

 | Topic          |                     | Python        | Matlab        | Comment                                                                   |
 |----------------|---------------------|---------------|---------------|---------------------------------------------------------------------------|